Spanish Texas: Legacy

 Spanish control of Texas was followed by Mexican control of Texas, and it can be difficult to separate the Spanish and Mexican influences on the future state.
 The most obvious legacy is that of the language; the state's name comes from the Spanish rendering of an Indian word.
 Every major river in modern Texas, except the Red River, has a Spanish or Anglicized name, as do 42 of the state's 254 counties and numerous towns also bear Spanish names.
 Even many of the words that have been incorporated into American English, such as barbecue, canyon, ranch, and plaza, come from Spanish words.
 An additional obvious legacy is that of Roman Catholicism.
-At the end of Spain's reign over Texas, virtually all inhabitants practiced the Catholic religion, and it is still practiced in Texas by a large number of people.
+At the end of Spain's reign over Texas, virtually all inhabitants practiced the Catholic Christian religion, and it is still practiced in Texas by a large number of people.
 The Spanish missions built in San Antonio to convert Indians to Catholicism have been restored and are a National Historic Landmark.

 The landscape of Texas was changed as a result of some Spanish policies.
 As early as the 1690s, Spaniards brought European livestock, including cattle, horses, and mules, with them on their expeditions throughout the province.
 Some of the livestock strayed or stayed behind when the Spanish retreated from the territory in 1693, allowing the Indian tribes to begin loosely managing herds of the animals.
 These herds grazed heavily on the native grasses, allowing mesquite, which was native to the lower Texas coast, to spread inland.
 Although the introduced livestock were able to adapt to the changing conditions, the buffalo had a more difficult time grazing among the new vegetation, beginning the decline in their numbers.
 Spanish farmers also introduced tilling and irrigation to the land, further changing the landscape.
 Spanish architectural concepts were also adopted by those in Texas, including the addition of patios, tile floors and roofs, arched windows and doorways, carved wooden doors, and wrought iron grillwork.

 Although Texas eventually adopted much of the Anglo-American legal system, many Spanish legal practices were retained.
 Among these was the Spanish model of keeping certain personal property safe from creditors.
-Texas implemented the first homestead exemption in the United States in 1839, and its property exemption laws are now the most liberal state in the United States.
+Texas implemented the first homestead exemption in the United States in 1839, and its property exemption laws are now the most liberal in the United States.
 Furthermore, Spanish law maintained that both husband and wife should share equally in the profits of marriage, and, like many other former Spanish provinces, Texas retained the idea of community property rather than use the Anglo laws in which all property belonged to the husband.
 Furthermore, Spanish law allowed an independent executor to be named in probate cases who is not required to gain court permission for each act not explicitly listed in the testament.
 Texas retained this idea, and it has eventually spread to other states, included Arizona, Washington, and Idaho.
 In other legal matters, Texas kept the Spanish principle of adoption, becoming the first U.S. state to allow adoption.